Pondering for Tuesday, June 27, 2023

 As we listen to what the Spirit of God is saying to us, let us live to love and serve, and to teach others to love and serve, while pondering anew what the Almighty can do.
 John

-Eucharistic Readings for the Day of Pentecost: Year A
+Eucharistic Readings for Sunday Proper 6: Year A

 Please keep up your thoughts and prayers and hopes for Ukraine, Russia, and our schools.